Trust Pilot Reviews

 Motion Sensors and Adaptive Dimming

 Motion-activated controls maintain reduced light levels during unoccupied periods, then increase to full output when activity is detected.
-This approach maintains basic security lighting while delivering additional 30-50% energy savings during low-activity periods.
+This approach maintains basic security lighting while delivering an additional 30-50% energy savings during low-activity periods.
 Dimming capabilities preserve LED lifespan while reducing energy consumption.

 Parking Lot Lights Retrofit Kits Background